USERdeepP/WebScraping_Tools/README.md

 ## GetLinks
-This tool helps you to grab all the links that are present on the web page
+This tool helps you to grab all the links that are present on the web page and write it to a text file

 `python3 GetLinks.py`